Kenneth C. Riney

 kriney@krcl.com

 Ken has defended numerous businesses in the retail, hospitality, restaurant, entertainment, multifamily residential, manufacturing and transportation industries.
-In addition, he has found a niche representing companies and individuals in the agribusiness industry, including livestock owners, horse trainers, stable operators, agricultural cooperatives and feed companies.
+In addition, he has represented companies and individuals in the agribusiness industry, including livestock owners, horse trainers, stable operators, agricultural cooperatives and feed companies.

-Thomson Reuters recently named Ken a “Texas Super Lawyer” in civil litigation, an honor bestowed on only five percent of all Texas lawyers.
+Ken was selected for inclusion in the 2025 and 2026 editions of The Best Lawyers in America for personal injury defense litigation.
+Thomson Reuters has named Ken a “Texas Super Lawyer” in civil litigation each of the past six years, an honor bestowed on only five percent of all Texas lawyers.
 Ken was previously named a “Texas Super Lawyers Rising Star” in civil litigation 11 times, a distinction awarded to fewer than 2.5 percent of Texas lawyers under the age of 40.

 Away From the Office

 As the parents of three young sons, Ken and his wife, Meghan, spend much of their time engaged in family activities in the Lake Highlands community.
-Ken enjoys serving as a Navigator for his sons’ YMCA Adventure Guides circle.
-Ken is proud of his Texas Panhandle roots but also enjoys being involved in his current neighborhood, including membership in the Exchange Club of Lake Highlands.
+Ken has served as the leader of his sons’ YMCA Adventure Guides circle and as coach of his son's basketball team.
+Ken is proud of his Texas Panhandle roots and has found that same small-town community feel in Lake Highlands, especially through his membership in the Exchange Club of Lake Highlands, where he will soon serve as president.

 Bar Admissions